PerisicJere/cloud_computing/README.md

 ```

 # Github Action
-- It should work once the branch is merge with main.
+- This action should pass for you to be able to merge branch with the main